bengtssonpalme/MPBIO-BBT045-2025/unix-philosophy.md

 *Note*: macOS and Linux are both different types of UNIX operating systems.
 So they work quite similarly under the hood.

-A good read on this: https://swcarpentry.github.io/shell-novice/01-intro/index.html
+A good read on this from [the Software Carpentry Foundation](https://swcarpentry.github.io/shell-novice/01-intro/index.html)

 ## Principles 1 and 2